top of page

 ree

-We had the weekend to do touristy things before the conference started, but my husband's number one priority was to visit the Kennedy Space Center.
-There was one bonus to missing out on tickets to be out there for the launch (which of course you have to purchase months on advance) and that was the complex was fairly empty post-launch.
+We had the weekend to do touristy things before the conference started, but my husband's number one priority was to visit the Visitor Complex at the Kennedy Space Center.
+There was one bonus to missing out on tickets to be out there for the launch (which of course you have to purchase months in advance) and that was the complex was fairly empty post-launch.
 We opted for a tour as the complex is around 90km from Orlando.
 It wasn't really a tour that we did, just transport out to the Kennedy Space Center Astronaut Hall of Fame and the NASA complex itself.
-Just as well, as the tour guide was kind of annoying.
+Just as well, as the tour guide was kind of annoying (to our Australian understated vibe anyway).

-Travel tip: It would be better to hire a car for the day to experience NASA than do a tour if you have the time and are happy to drive on the righthand side of the road.
-The tour was worth the money for the ease of being collected and dropped back to Orlando but we would have preferred the flexibility of doing things on our own.
+Travel tip 🌏 My suggestion is to hire a car for the day to experience NASA from Orlando rather than do a tour if you have the time and are happy to drive on the right hand side of the road.
+The tour was worth the money for the ease of being collected and dropped back to Orlando, but we would have preferred the flexibility of doing things on our own.

 I'm not much into the whole space travel thing, but the Hall of Fame was interesting, with lots of bits of spacecraft and astronaut suits on display.
 It is a nice monument to the people who have pioneered space travel, especially those who have lost their lives doing so.